idpay/idpay-easy-digital-plugin/readme.txt

+=== Title & Descriptions ===

-=== IDPay for Easy Digital Downloads (EDD) ===
+title : IDPay for Easy Digital Downloads (EDD)
-Contributors: majidlotfinia, jazaali, imikiani, vispa, mnbp1371,MimDeveloper.Tv (Mohammad-Malek)
 Tags: idpay, easy digital downloads, download, edd, digital downloads, آیدی پی Stable tag: 2.2.0
 Tested up to: 6.0.2
+Contributors: MimDeveloper.Tv (Mohammad-Malek), imikiani, meysamrazmi, vispa
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-IDPay payment gateway for Easy Digital Downloads

 == Description ==

-After installing and enabling this plugin, you have the ability of selling files, music, picture, book via [Easy Digital Downloads](https://wordpress.org/plugins/easy-digital-downloads) and [IDPay](https://idpay.ir) Payment gateway.
+After installing and enabling this plugin, your customers can pay through IDPay gateway.

-You can obtain an API Key by going to your [dashboard](https://idpay.ir/dashboard/web-services) in your IDPay [account](https://idpay.ir/user).
+For doing a transaction through IDPay gateway, you must have an API Key.
+You can obtain the API Key by going to your [dashboard](https://idpay.ir/dashboard/web-services) in your IDPay [account](https://idpay.ir/user).

 == Installation ==

-After creating a web service on https://idpay.ir and getting an API Key, follow this instruction:
+0. After creating a Web Service on https://idpay.ir and getting an API Key, follow this instruction:
 1. Activate plugin IDPay for Easy Digital Downloads.
 2. Go to Downloads > Settings > Payment Gateways.
 3. Check "IDPay" option in the Payment Gateways section.
 4. Enter your API Key in "IDPay payment gateway" section.

-After that, if a customer is going to purchase a downloadable product which is created by Easy Digital Downloads, The IDPay payment gateway will appear and she can pay with it.
+* If you need to use this plugin in Test mode, Select the "Sandbox" checkbox.

 == Changelog ==

+== 2.2.1, Nov 13, 2022 ==
+* Tested Up With Wordpress 6.1 And Easy Digital Downloads Plugin 3.1.0.1

 = 2.2.0, June 18, 2022 =
 * First Official Release